 Describe an environmentally sensitive site layout and drainage, including the placement and use of grading control devices, measuring devices and surveying equipment.

 In this course, students will look at turf grass establishment and cultivation practices, including monitoring turf grass quality, plant health care, and Integrated Pest Management (IPM) techniques used in landscape construction (Softscape Installation), and grounds/golf course maintenance operations according to respective federal, provincial and municipal legal requirements.

 Prerequisite: HTAP 7003

 *Courses subject to change.

-The Ministry of Advanced Education and Skills Development pays most of the in-class costs of apprenticeship training.
+The Ministry of Colleges and Universities pays most of the in-class costs of apprenticeship training.
 The Ministry will forward information about schooling and costs once you are registered.
 The Ministry also has useful information about options for financial help.